Evaluating the Town of Apple Valley’s eminent domain strategy (November 8, 2019)

-Despite spending millions on this litigation, misleading residents about the issues, and cynically creating strife and division among residents in order to gin up “popular” support for something the Town council wanted to do anyway, this effort will fail as concerned citizens have been warning all along, and residents of Apple Valley will be left holding the bag for attorney costs and much more.
+Despite spending millions on this litigation, misleading residents about the issues, and cynically creating strife and division among residents in order to gin up “popular” support for something the Town council was going to do anyway, this effort will fail as concerned citizens have been warning all along, and residents of Apple Valley will be left holding the bag for Liberty Utilities’ attorney costs and much more.
 Worse, even if the Town should by some miracle win, we all still lose.

 — Greg Raven is Co-Chair of Apple Valley Citizens for Government Accountability, and is concerned about quality of life issues.